SPARK ANIMATION 2017: CONFERENCE

 CREATING CARTOON NETWORK’S WE BARE BEARS

-moderator: Keith Blackmore with Daniel Chong
+with Keith Blackmore · Moderated by Daniel Chong

 Highly talented animator and We Bare Bears creator and executive producer, Daniel Chong, discusses what it’s like running an award-winning animated television show.
 Daniel will explore how the show has evolved over three seasons, and how he keeps this hot animated series running on top and not into the ground.

 “We Bare Bears” ©2017 Cartoon Network.
 All Rights Reserved.

 MAKING OF GOOGLE SPOTLIGHT STORIES: SON OF JAGUAR